 Most Tewksbury Youth Sports Groups make their applications available online through their websites.
 Requirements vary from group to group, so you will have to review each one’s application.
 As soon as these groups notify me that their application is available online, I will add it to the spreadsheet.
 Please note that I am not always notified when these applications are available, so check the youth sports’ websites regularly starting in mid-January.

 We will not be listing school-specific scholarships on this spreadsheet.
 PLEASE make sure to check the website of your school of choice and research what types of scholarships they offer.
 There is a binder entitled School Specific Scholarships located in the Career Center.
 Anytime we receive scholarship information from a college we put it in this binder.
 Feel free to stop in and check that out.
 Almost all schools offer some type of scholarship (merit-based, legacy-based, need-based, etc.).
 If you cannot find anything online, be sure to contact your admissions rep or the school’s financial aid office and ask for assistance.
+You should also check out the “College Corner” section of this website where you will find tons of useful information for local schools.

 In addition to this list, we encourage you to use the multitude of resources available to you on the internet to search for scholarships that you may qualify for.
 Some useful websites are fastweb and StudentAid.